-No one really knows how many preppers exist in the world but it is safe to say that there are three to four million in the United states alone.
-Even though at first blush this sounds like a huge segment of the population, in round numbers that is still only slightly more than 1% of the total US populace.
+No one really knows how many preppers exist in the world but it is safe to say that there are three to four million in the United States alone.
+Even though at first blush this sounds like a huge segment of the population, in round numbers that are still only slightly more than 1% of the total US populace.
 When you think about it, that is pretty shocking.

 Who is going to take care of the remaining 99% percent of the population when a major disruptive event occurs?
 My guess is that most folks believe that the government will step in.
 Yeah right.
 Just like they did with Katrina and Superstorm Sandy.

-The truth is that the US Government is ill equipped to take on a massive rescue operation.
+The truth is that the US Government is ill-equipped to take on a massive rescue operation.
 Plus, if the disruptive event is an economic collapse, you can bet that corporations will be bailed out long before the populace.
 It happened in 2008 and 2009, and many of us have the retirement account statements to prove it.

 Four Major Types of Preppers

 From what I can ascertain, the mix of readers on prepper-centric websites fall into four major camps.

 First, is the Prepper Wannabe.
 This is someone who wants to embrace preparedness but does not know where to start.
 He or she may also feel they do not have adequate financial resources to prep.

 Second, comes the Prepper Newbie.
 This prepper has started to prepare but needs help in sorting through an overwhelming amount of advice and preparedness strategies both online and off.
 Whether it is simply handholding or education, the Prepper Newbies have started their journey but continue to seek knowledge and positive reinforcement to ensure they are on the right path.